Shivansh73/Nimap_Assessment/README.md

 java -jar target/demo-application.jar
 The application will start on port 8080 by default.

 API Endpoints
+POST /api/categories : Create a new product.
+GET /api/categories?page=3: Retrieve all products.
+GET /api/categories/{di}: Retrieve a product by ID.
+PUT /api/categories/{di}: Update a product by ID.
+DELETE /api/categories/{di}: Delete a product by ID.

 POST /api/products: Create a new product.
 GET /api/products: Retrieve all products.
 GET /api/products/{id}: Retrieve a product by ID.
 PUT /api/products/{id}: Update a product by ID.
 DELETE /api/products/{id}: Delete a product by ID.

 Running Tests
 To run tests, use the following command: